ricardjocelyn/ricardjocelyn.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     The use of field-standard approaches in neuroscience and psychology can exclude participants from research, biasing our understanding of brain–behavior relations.
 Ricard, Parker, and colleagues discuss how we might address inequity in our scientific methodology.
 The cover image is a stylized illustration depicting exclusion in human neuroimaging methods.
 Cover concept: Mona Li, Jocelyn Ricard.
 Printed with permission from Mona Li Visuals.
+Read more <a href="https://www.nature.com/articles/s41593-022-01218-y">here</a>.
 </div>

-You can read more about this project [here](https://www.nature.com/articles/s41593-022-01218-y)!

 <div class="row mt-4">
     <div class="col-sm mt-3 mt-md-0">